-Hold the regular brake pedal down.
-Pull the brake release lever.
+To release the parking brake hold the regular brake pedal down.

+Pull the BRAKE RELEASE lever.
 It is located on the bottom driver's side of the instrument panel.

 Driving with the parking brake on can cause your rear brakes to overheat.
 You may have to replace them, and you could also damage other parts of your vehicle.